 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that includes a court docket and any of the filings and documents filed in your court case.
 You are able to access court records on their website, or at the Texas County Clerk of Court office in the county where the case was filed.

 Each and every state maintains records of their state citizen’s criminal background.
 These databases are all connected so you are able to track criminal backgrounds from other states.
 Go to courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and if it was in a different state entirely, you might have to pay for a more complete search.
+You must know which county the crime occurred in, and if it was in a different state entirely, you might have to pay for a more complete search.

 A search of someone’s criminal history you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: